codepath/android_guides/Google-Maps-Fragment-Guide.md

     * Seeing a **crash dialog of Google services** is to be expected
 3. **Close and restart the emulator** and Google Play Store should now be installed
 4. After restart, open the "Play Store" app on your emulator and **sign in** with a google account

-**Note:** On Ubuntu 12.04, make sure to [3D acceleration mode](http://imgur.com/Kl9cOmb) by launching VirtualBox and going to `Settings -> Display` to fix.
-VirtualBox appears to prone to memory leaks, so you may find yourself killing the process from time to time.
-To avoid large CPU consumption by the compiz window manager and swapping in general, try increasing the video memory allocation and Base Memory (found in `Settings -> System`).

-**Note:** Are you getting an error when starting the emulator? `Error Failed to load VMMR0.r0`?
-Follow the [advice here](https://forums.virtualbox.org/viewtopic.php?f=8&t=40525#p186381).
-In short, go to [virtual box page](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox 4.3.6 Oracle VM VirtualBox Extension Pack.

-**Note:** If you get `Failed to load OVI` error when re-adding the emulator, you need to use a new name for the same device.
-For example, "Nexus 4 - 4.3 - API 18" might be called "Nexus 4 - 4.3 - API 18 New".

 ### Enable GPS on Emulator